sip-23/SIPMAN25499_FTO2505_GroupB_SipMandindi_DJS01/README.md

 ## Overview

+### The Design

 You will design and build a responsive web application that allows users to **browse podcast shows** on a landing page and **view detailed information** in a modal.

+### Key objective and Requirements

 The application should display clear, concise previews of podcast shows and offer additional information through a modal pop-up, **all without navigating away from the page**.

 Your app should showcase clean code architecture and strong UI/UX design while following JavaScript best practices.

 ---

-## Core Objectives
+## Implemention of Core Objectives and Usecases

 ### 1. Landing Page – Podcast Previews